David Moyo

-David Philani Moyo (born 17 December 1994) is a Zimbabwean professional footballer who plays as a winger and forward for Alfreton Town and the Zimbabwe national team.
+David Philani Moyo (born 17 December 1994) is a Zimbabwean professional footballer who plays predominately as a winger for Alfreton Town and the Zimbabwe national team.

 Club career

 Moyo started a two-year scholarship with Northampton Town in the summer of 2011 after joining from AFC Dunstable.
 He was in the youth team at the same time as Ivan Toney, forming a strike partnership which helped the cobblers through to the FA Youth Cup 5th round during the 2012–13 season.
 In October 2012, he was awarded his first squad number by manager Aidy Boothroyd, after a prolific scoring record for the youth side.
 He made his professional debut on 3 November 2012, in a 1–1 draw with Bradford City in the FA Cup, coming on as a substitute for Anthony Charles.
 In March 2013, he was offered a professional contract with Northampton Town along with Claudio Dias.

 In the 2013–14 season, Moyo spent some time out on loan at Northern Premier Division side Stamford, netting 4 goals in all competitions.
 He left Northampton Town on 12 January after his contract was terminated by the club.

 On 12 January 2015, he signed a permanent contract with Brackley Town, Playing over 100 games in all competitions overall, scoring 21 times.